 Safety & Health at AEP

-No aspect of our work is more important than safety and health, whether it is an AEP employee, a contractor or a member of the public.
+No aspect of our work is more important than safety and health, whether it is for an AEP employee, a contractor or a member of the community.
 Zero Harm is core to our values and at the heart of everything we do.
 It means we believe all occupational illnesses and injuries are preventable Because We Care that everyone goes home in the same or better condition than when they came to work.
 We Care about our people, our customers and our communities.
 This includes AEP’s efforts to take proactive and necessary measure to address the COVID-19 pandemic, keeping health and safety as our top priorities.
 Read more about AEP’s response to COVID-19.